odinhaus/Suffuz/README.md

 #####Flush()
 All IPersistentCollection types provide a Flush() method allowing the caller to explicity force the collection to write its buffered content to disk.

+#####Grow()
+Grow() allows your application to explicitly increase the size of your collection by a fixed amount.

+#####AutoGrowSize
+The AutoGrowSize property allows your application to specify a size to automatizally grow your collection by, in the event that it runs out of capacity.
+Setting this to 0 disable auto-growth (default), and causes your collection to maintain a fixed size on disk.

 ####Performance